BobLuursema/pickle-cafe/README.md

 Clone the PickleCafé repository, then run `npm install` from the `pickle-cafe` directory and the `test` directory.
 Next from the `test` directory run `npm link ../pickle-cafe`.

 Finally run `run.cmd` (assuming you're on Windows).

-## Backlog

-- Check whether executing a single feature works.
-Cucumber should work, but my TestCafé implementation means that I might need to change the `createTestCafeScript` in `runner.js` to only compile the features that will be executed.
-- To better integrate with Cucumber tests that do not need TestCafé I may want to introduce some decorator to manage TestCafés lifecycle.